Alok5102R/whichcar/CONTRIBUTING.md

 - Currently this project don't require database connection.
 - Do fork the repository to work upon issues and be a contributor.
 - Please do not create pull request without approval as it'll result in merge conflicts.
 - Before creating pull request, do check previous approved pull requests.
 So that your code don't conflict with them.

+ ## Repository Description
+ - Each project must have a description of the project.
+The description should give a gist of the project and what the project does.
+- The description should not be more than two lines.

 ## Resources